zq768/LegisLink-Tartanhacks-2024/README.md

 # LegisLink: Make your voices heard.

-**"I want to see a change, but...what can I even accomplish on my own?**
+**"I want to see a change, but... what can I even accomplish on my own?**

 Sound familiar?
 We all have changes we wish to see, but for various reasons, we abandon our hopes.
 It's not because you lack passion: you just haven't met enough people who share your ideas.